 - Between Moscow and Ulan Ude you can combine this route with all other trains

 - Most travellers on this train need a visa to Russia and China, and some also to Mongolia

 There are other alternative routes to take on your Trans-Siberian Railway trip as well, where you later can connect with the mainline to Vladivostok, or with the trains to China.

-TIP: Read our post from the best places to visit on Russia’s Golden Ring
+TIP: Read our post on the best places to visit in Russia’s Golden Ring

 4.Choose your Trans-Siberian Railway stops

 When you have chosen your preferred route for your Trans-Siberian Railway trip, it is time to choose your stops.
 It is possible to travel the whole journey in one go.
-But we do recommend to stop en route to your destination.
-Russia has so much to see, so it would be sad to miss out a stop there.
+But we do recommend stopping en route to your destination.
+Russia has so much to see, so it would be sad to miss out on a stop there.